SE226G5/medichain-g5-t7-med-app/docs/SRS.md

 *
 *   **2.1.3 Hardware Interfaces:** [​The Medical Approval & Locking module interfaces with the following laboratory and hospital hardware components:

-​  Barcode Scanners: Integrated with the laboratory equipment interface to automatically scan tube barcodes, ensuring the matching of physical blood/tissue samples with the digital patient record before displaying results for approval.
+​Barcode Scanners: Integrated with the laboratory equipment interface to automatically scan tube barcodes, ensuring the matching of physical blood/tissue samples with the digital patient record before displaying results for approval.

 ​Authentication Tokens/Keycards: Supports physical RFID/smart card readers attached to terminal computers for secure biometric or card-based fast login, mandatory for Laboratory Doctors prior to authorizing a clinical result approval.].
 *